Soluhh/Pongu/README.md

 # Pongu
-Pongu is a Pong clone where you can choose to play with a friend or an AI.
+Pongu is a 2D Pong inspired clone where you can choose to face an AI or choose to play against a friend to see who can score five points first.